tmw0025/Web-Scraper/README.md

 To-do List:
 * Parse information from Requests and store it into Course class
-* Save Course Class into database
+* Save Course Class into a database entry
-* Provide access to database through API
+* Provide access to database through an API - written in Python